jaromirsvoboda/note-hammer/notes.md

 - [ ] Overwrite older notes option
 - [ ] Default tags option
 - [ ] More detailed README (how to export the notes from kindle, using tags, etc.)
+- [ ] Automatic translation of extracted vocabulary
+- [ ] Remove duplicate notes (from the original source htmls or from the result md notes?)